kristarking/tooling-project/README.md

   --sdk-auth
 ```

-Copy the entire JSON output that looks like `{ "clientId": "...", "clientSecret": "...", ... }` and paste that as the value of this secret.
+The output will be a JSON object with fields like `clientId`, `clientSecret`, `tenantId`, and `subscriptionId`.
+Copy the entire thing, curly braces and all, and paste it as the value of this secret.

-> **📸 Screenshot:** *GitHub repo secrets page showing all secrets added*
+> **📸 Screenshot:** *GitHub repo settings showing all five secrets added*

 ### CLOUDFLARE_API_TOKEN

-Paste the Cloudflare API token you created in the Cloudflare setup step above.
+Paste the token you created in Cloudflare in Step 3 above.

 ### GRAFANA_PASSWORD

-Choose any password you want for the Grafana monitoring dashboard login.
+Any password you choose.
+This is what you will use to log into the Grafana monitoring dashboard.

 ### MYSQL_PASSWORD

 The password for the MySQL application user.
-This project uses `admin` — change it to something stronger for your own deployment.
+The project uses `admin` as a placeholder — use something stronger for your own deployment.

 ### MYSQL_ROOT_PASSWORD

 The MySQL root password.
-This project uses `admin` — again, change for your own deployment.
+Same story — `admin` is the placeholder here, change it for anything beyond a test.

 ---

 ## Terraform Remote State Setup

-Before the pipeline can run Terraform, it needs a place to store the Terraform state file.
-This is a storage account in Azure.
-Run these commands once before your first push:
+Terraform needs somewhere to store its state file between pipeline runs.
+That storage lives in Azure Blob Storage and has to be created manually once before you push anything.
+Run these commands:

 ```bash
 az group create --name tooling-tfstate-rg --location westeurope